EnzymeAD/Enzyme/content/Installation/_index.md

 mkdir build && cd build
 ```

 From here, we can configure Enzyme via cmake, then build.
+Again, for ease we use Ninja (requiring the ninja build to to be installed).
+One can use make by omitting `-G Ninja` and running make instead of ninja.

 ```sh
 cmake -G Ninja .. -DLLVM_DIR=/path/to/llvm/lib/cmake/llvm